 I’m a machine learning researcher at Qualcomm and finishing my PhD in Machine Learning at the University of Amsterdam where I work with Max Welling.
-I received a Bachelors degree in Computer Science from Utrecht University and a Masters in Artificial Intelligence from the University of Amsterdam (both cum laude).
-I’m a cofounder of Scyfer (acquired by Qualcomm in 2017).
+I received a BSc in CS from Utrecht University and a MSc in AI from the University of Amsterdam (both cum laude).
+In 2013, I cofounded Scyfer, a company specialized in deep active learning (acquired by Qualcomm in 2017).
+During summer 2015 I worked on unsupervised learning of equivariant representations with Geoff Hinton at Google DeepMind.
+During fall 2016 / spring 2017 I spent some time at OpenAI.
 I received the 2017 Google PhD Fellowship.
 Here is my CV.